 The Cape Barren Geese were a little warier than the Kangaroos, but would still eat from your hand!

 We also got to see some Eastern Quolls being fed.
 While they seem to be in a big cage it is only temporary while their new (much bigger) enclosure is being built.
 Quolls are very small and cute, and actually one of the Tasmanian Devil’s closest relatives.
 They used to be called native cats and were also found on mainland Australia, but now they are only found in Tasmania.
 There was a brown one and black one and they were so lovely!

 We also saw a number of different native birds.
 We joined a tour that walked through some bushland down to the edge of Norfolk Bay where a large Pacific Gull came to eat some free fish.
-Apparently some Sea Eagles live in the are and often come by at that time but unfortunately they didn’t on that day.
-It’s lovely walking amongst the natural bush-land, and we saw some of the nesting boxes that have been fixed to trees for local possums.
+Apparently, some Sea Eagles live in the area and often come by at that time but unfortunately, they didn’t on that day.
+It’s lovely walking amongst the natural bushland, and we saw some of the nesting boxes that have been fixed to trees for local possums.
 There was a little Ringtail possum asleep inside one of them, but I couldn’t really get a photo.

 They are also masters at camouflage, you often don’t even notice if they are sitting right in front of you.
 It’s sitting in the bottom right of the below photo.